-Prices: prices for the History of Gear Books are fairly high (with one exception: the 6x9" black&white, softbound book about Warmlite Equipment Co.).
+Prices: prices for the 8x10 History of Gear Books are fairly high (with two exceptions: the 6x9" black&white, softbound book about Warmlite Equipment Co..
+And my 6x9 color "trade books," which are outdoor stories of a personal nature such as "Dawning and Other Mountain Adventures" (click).

 Here is why the 8x10 full-color books have the prices that they do:

+quality.
 Quality does not come cheap.
-Each book has a wealth of full-color
+Each book has a wealth of

-images, and uses top-quality papers, covers, bindings and dust
+full-color images, and uses top-quality papers, covers, bindings

-jackets..
-I regard my 8x10 hardback versions as Presentation pieces,
+and dust jackets..
+I regard my 8x10 hardback versions as Presentation

 -- The History of Gear is not surprisingly a very Niche subject, with a very small potential market.